joaldi2208/Similarity-Network-for-aglycon-taxonomy/README.md

 $ conda create -c conda-forge -n my-rdkit-env rdkit
 ```

-The installations are also possible with *pip* as installation manager.
+The installations are also possible with *pip* as installation manager except from the RDKit environment, which have to be installed with conda.

-Beside the Python libaries and the rdkit environment, MongoDB must be installed and the coconut and sweetcoconut databases must be downloaded.
+Beside the Python libaries and the RDKit environment, MongoDB must be installed and the coconut and sweetcoconut databases must be downloaded.
 More information on the [MongoDB](https://www.mongodb.com/try/download/community) homepage.

 ## Start